 There is also a rich history of artists who use the language of maps to chart emotional, interpersonal, or imaginary territories.
-These artists use the symbology of the road map or geopolitical map for metaphorical purposes; as methodology for locating the individual subject within vast psychological, interpersonal, territories; and/ or to draw geographical parallels between the vastness of the Earth and the scope of the human psyche.
-As far back as 1772, there is a map of love (New Map of the Land of Matrimony, Artist Unknown; Figure 4) that depicts the 'Ocean of Love', 'Bride's Bay', and the 'Land of Matrimony'.
-Contemporary works in this vein include 40 maps by Wim Delvoye, which allude to human anatomy and reference imaginary territories such as 'Izuch', 'See of FioxXanilla', 'Gnody', and 'Gulf of Doj' (from Atlas I, 1992; Figure 5).
+These artists use the symbology of the road map or geopolitical map for metaphorical purposes; as methodology for locating the individual subject within vast psychological, interpersonal, territories; and/or to draw geographical parallels between the vastness of the Earth and the scope of the human psyche.
+As far back as 1772, there is a map of love (New Map of the Land of Matrimony, Artist Unknown; Fig. 5) that depicts the "Ocean of Love," "Bride's Bay," and the "Land of Matrimony."
+Contemporary works in this vein include 40 maps by Wim Delvoye, which allude to human anatomy and reference imaginary territories such as "Izuch," "See of FioxXanilla," "Gnody," and "Gulf of Doj" (from Atlas I, 1992; Fig. 6).

-Finally, there was an explosion in the late nineteenth and twentieth centuries of cartographies of literary landscapes, such as Tolkien's Middle Earth and Faulkner's Yoknapatawpha County, a phenomenon extensive enough to be worthy of a separate investigation.
+Finally, there was an explosion in the late 19th and 20th centuries of cartographies of literary landscapes, such as Tolkien's Middle Earth and Faulkner's Yoknapatawpha County.
+In more recent years this has expanded to televisual landscapes, such as those found in Game of Thrones.